API-Skeletons/doctrine-orm-graphql/docs/just-the-basics.rst

       ]),
   ]);

-Now, using the schema, you can start making GraphqL queries
+Now, using the schema, you can start making GraphQL queries

 .. code-block:: php